webplatform/docs/css/properties/overflow-wrap/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|This property specifies whether or not particularly long words will be 'broken' (separated into multiple lines) if necessary in order to fit in within its container. }}
+{{Summary_Section|This property specifies whether or not particularly long words will be 'broken' (separated into multiple lines) if necessary in order to fit in within its container.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=all elements